turingschool/lesson_plans/ruby_02-web_applications_with_ruby/models_databases_relationships.markdown

 * use and explain common ActiveRecord class and instance methods
 * set up relationships between models using ActiveRecord

+* [Here](https://gist.github.com/Carmer/bdaa5be2509cabfffe8693c6d51d5096) is your gistfor this class.
+Please fork it and answer the questions by the end of the lesson.

 ## Lesson

 ### Primary and Foreign Keys